Budibase/website/content/blog/tutorials/inventory-management-app-free.md

 ## How to build a free inventory management app in 7 steps

 If you haven’t already, you’ll need to sign up for a Budibase account.
-Our pricing structure is the most generous in the low-code space, and you can do everything you need to build and deploy a fully-functioning inventory management tool with our free tier.
+Our pricing structure is the most generous in the low-code space, and you can do everything you need to build and deploy a fully-functioning inventory management tool with our free tier alongside paid plans with annual pricing or monthly fees.

 ### 1. Create a new app